Data usage has gained prominence and relevancy in recent years, thanks to the increasing importance of big data and BI adoption.

 During the development of a data governance structure, the implementation process and its effects should be reviewed regularly, so that policies, delivery, structure, and execution are clear to everyone in the organization.

 The active engagement of stakeholders also needs a cultural change, especially when it comes to individual attitudes regarding data governance success.
-While most organizations have a data office in place, most leaders lack an assessment of the attitudes of individuals in C-level towards the success of data management and data governance.
+While most organizations have a data office in place, most leaders lack an assessment of the attitudes of individuals in the C-level towards the success of data management and data governance.

 If their attitude of data governance is negative, there may be reduced accountability, which will certainly impact data owners within various divisions.